Anandu-Suresh-Pillai/Hand-Tracking-With-Ur5e/README.md

 ## What is this?

-This is a university project that lets you **control a virtual UR5e robot arm** by moving your hand in front of your laptop webcam.
+This is a project that lets you **control a virtual UR5e robot arm** by moving your hand in front of your laptop webcam.
 The robot mimics your hand movements in 3D, rendered live inside RViz2 (a ROS 2 visualisation tool).

 The idea came from wanting to explore human-robot interaction without needing an actual physical robot — everything runs as a software simulation on a normal PC.